 Assurance of Learning (AoL)

-Assurance of Learning (AoL), or outcomes assessment, ensures that our graduates achieve the goals and outcomes we say they will achieve when we advertise our degree programs.
-AoL is a means of holding ourselves accountable to delivering what we say we will deliver to students and employers, as well as a way of supporting the continuous improvement of our degree programs.
+Assurance of Learning (AoL) refers to the systematic process of collecting data about student learning outcomes, reviewing and using it to continuously develop and improve the School's degree programs.
+AoL ensures our graduates achieve the goals and outcomes we say they will achieve when we advertise our degree programs.
+It is a means of holding ourselves accountable to delivering what we say we will deliver to students and other stakeholders, as well as a way of supporting the continuous improvement of our degree programs.

 - University Strategic Plan 2011-2015: Strategy three is to initiate a University-wide program of curriculum renewal.
 This is to include articulation of outcomes and standards of degree levels.

-- Business School 2011-2014 Learning and Teaching Strategic Goals: The first Business School learning and teaching strategic goal is to 'Introduce an assurance of learning process at program level in all programs'.
+- Business School 2011-2014 Learning and Teaching Strategic Goals: The first Business School learning and teaching strategic goal relates to ensuring every School degree program is engaged in assurance of learning process.

 What is the Business School doing about AoL?

 While accountability for AoL rests with the respective portfolio holders, responsibility for following the AoL process for each degree program and documenting evidence of it rests with each program director, with the exception of Accounting which, due to its separate accreditation, rests with the Chair of Discipline.
 As the single point of collection of AoL data, coordinators of capstone units of study work closely with program directors in this process.
 Support is overseen by the Associate Dean Learning and Teaching and Director Accreditation.

 The Business School has developed a systematic approach to assurance of learning around ten guiding principles.
 These principles serve to optimise the benefits for continuous improvement and yet be parsimonious to support other demands on academics' time.:

 - Ten assurance of learning guiding principles (September 2012)